Part I: Preparing to re-open

 - After-funeral gatherings including “after-tears” gatherings.

-- Passenger ships for international leisure purposes excluding small crafts, in -line with health and border law enforcement protocols. “
+- Passenger ships for international leisure purposes excluding small crafts in line with health and border law enforcement.

 - Attendance of any sporting event by spectators.

-- Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
+- Exclusions relating to public transport services as set out in the directions issued by the Cabinet members responsible for transport.

 DO I HAVE TO REGISTER MY BUSINESS ON THE HTTP://WWW.BIZPORTAL.GOV.ZA/ CIPC PORTAL IN ORDER TO CARRY ON BUSINESS OR DO I NEED TO APPLY FOR AN EXTENSION IF I ALREADY HAD A CIPC CERTIFICATE?